allwinrajan/allwinrajan/README.md

 - 🌟 Frontend Technologies **HTML | CSS**

-- 🌟 My projects & Intern are Flipkart Intern - Created Console Based Application | Academic Project - Sensory Detector Hazardous Gases In Poultry Farm - Created GUI to Monitor live Gas level
+- 🌟 My projects & Intern are
+Technology : HTML,CSS,JAVA
+Description : During my internship at Flipkart, I contributed to building a console-based application by focusing on the user interface.
+I designed and implemented the UI, ensuring it was user-friendly, while leveraging Java to manage backend interactions.
+Impact : The project improved user data management by providing a streamlined interface for efficient data input, retrieval, and updates.

 - 📫 How to reach me [alvinirudayarajan@gmail.com](alvinirudayarajan@gmail.com)